kbrmedia/Premium-URL-Shortener/README.md

 This repository is used to share plugins, languages and other stuff for verified buyers.
 You can buy Premium URL Shortener at http://gempixel.com/buy/short

+## Help Contribute
+Send us pull requests and help improve the code.

-1.0 Premium URL Shortener PHP API Wrapper
+Premium URL Shortener PHP API Wrapper
 ==================

 The official API wrapper for [Premium URL Shortener](https://gempixel.com/demo/short/)

-## Help Contribute
-Send us pull requests and help improve the code.

 ## Your first integration
 The example below shows you how to shorten a URL without any other parameters.
 You need to get your API key from the settings page of the user control panel